 1.5.1 METAR, SPECI, TAF, trend forecasts, SIGMET and, upper wind and upper-air temperature forecasts and amendments thereto shall be supplied to air traffic services units in the form in which they are prepared, disseminated to other aerodrome meteorological offices or MWOs, or received from other aerodrome meteorological offices or MWOs, unless otherwise agreed locally.

-2. INFORMATION TO BE PROVIDED FOR SEARCH AND RESCUE SERVICES UNITS the last known position of a missing aircraft and along the intended route of that aircraft with particular reference to:
+2. INFORMATION TO BE PROVIDED FOR SEARCH AND RESCUE SERVICES UNITS

 2.1 List of information